 His commitment and approach to care is patient centered, committed to safe, evidence-based approaches beginning with meaningful, conservative non-operative management.
 He offers education and information to help patients achieve autonomy and understanding of their unique concern.
 He provides face to face time at your scheduled appointment to ensure your values are respected in developing your specific treatment plan.

 One of very few podiatric specialists nationally to be named an AO Scholar, Dr. Caldarella completed a prestigious AO orthopedic fellowship at Harborview Medical Center in the specialty area of reconstructive foot and ankle surgery and management of traumatic injuries to the foot, ankle and leg.
-He has also served in a number of professional and extramural capacities, including serving the American College of Foot & Ankle Surgeons as former Chairman of its Education and Scientific Committee, Surgical Principles and Guidelines Committee.
-He was honored to serve two consecutive three-year terms as a member of the Board of Directors of the American College of Foot & Ankle Surgeons from 1999-2005, and served as Surgical Faculty for the American College of Foot & Ankle Surgeons Surgical Skills Courses.
+He has also served in a number of professional and extramural capacities, including at the American College of Foot & Ankle Surgeons as former Chairman of its Education and Scientific Committee, Surgical Principles and Guidelines Committee.
+He was honored to serve two consecutive three-year terms as a member of the Board of Directors of the American College of Foot & Ankle Surgeons from 1999-2005, and was a member of the Surgical Faculty for the American College of Foot & Ankle Surgeons Surgical Skills Courses.
 He also served the American Board of Foot & Ankle Surgery as an Oral Examiner in both Foot Surgery Certification and Rearfoot & Ankle Reconstructive Surgery Certification for several years.
+Currently Dr. Caldarella is an Assistant Clinical Professor, Department of Orthopaedic Surgery, Warren Alpert School of Medicine, Brown University.

 In 1996, he had the opportunity to serve the Summer Olympic Games as a member of the United States Medical Support Team for the Atlanta games, which cared for the world’s athletes / coaches throughout the entire 1996 Summer Olympiad.
 Meeting Muhammad Ali is an especially treasured memory.
 Along with his wife, an RN, and his four children, he enjoy an active lifestyle and spending quality time together with family and friends.